alondmnt/joplin-plugin-tag-navigator/README.md

     - Example: Every word in the text may be defined as a tag using a custom regex such as `[A-Za-z0-9]+[\w]*`.
 - You may also define an exclusion rule to ignore certain tags.
     - Example: Numeric (`#123`) or hexanumeric (`#C0FF1E`) tags can be filtered using an exclusion regex such as `#(\d+|[a-fA-F0-9]{6})$`.

+### Tag insertion

+- You may insert a tag into the note editor by:
+    - Starting to type a tag in the search panel, and pressing `Shift+Enter`.
+    - Right-clicking on a tag in the search panel, and selecting `Insert tag`.

 ### Tag ranges